retirement savings | august 7, 2023

 Planning your asset allocation for retirement.

 Asset allocation and diversification are key components of your portfolio.
-You’ll want to find the asset mix appropriate for your investing horizon and risk tolerance.
+You’ll want to find the asset mix that is appropriate for your investing horizon and risk tolerance.

-Keep a long-term perspective and make adjustments over your horizon as you approach retirement or when your circumstances change.
+Keep a long-term perspective, and make adjustments over your investing horizon as you approach retirement or when your circumstances change.

 If the idea of managing a properly allocated and diversified portfolio seems overwhelming, consider investment solutions that do it for you, such as balanced or target date options.

 Allocating investments across the primary asset classes (stocks, bonds, and cash) provides an appropriate balance between short-term stability and long-term growth potential.
 Asset allocation is a primary driver of a portfolio’s performance over time.
 In general, the longer your time horizon, the more of your portfolio you should hold in stocks.
 As investors get closer to and are in retirement, adding bonds can help dampen short-term ups and downs of the market while still providing growth opportunity over a retirement that could last decades.
 T. Rowe Price’s sample retirement portfolios offer a good starting point.
 These portfolios include ranges of the primary asset classes to accommodate investors’ risk preferences while considering allocations appropriate for various ages and time horizons.
 (See Figure 1.)